Pheme-Protocol/Pheme-Protocol/docs/technical/90-troubleshooting.md

 # 🔧 Troubleshooting Guide

 {% hint style="info" %}
-This guide helps you diagnose and resolve common issues encountered while working with the AURA Protocol.
+This guide helps you diagnose and resolve common issues encountered while working with the PHEME Protocol.
 If you can't find a solution here, please reach out to our developer support team.
 {% endhint %}

 ## Common Issues